-We continue to hold in-person worship (Eucharist Rite II) services on Sunday mornings at 10 a.m.
+We hold in-person worship (Eucharist Rite II) services on Sunday mornings at 10 a.m.

-Our worship services will also continue online on Sundays at 10:00 a.m. and at other times as announced.
+Our worship services are also online on Sundays at 10:00 a.m. and at other times as announced.

 Please see our Facebook group for updates and access to the live-streamed Sunday liturgy.